exercism/javascript/exercises/concept/ozans-playlist/.docs/instructions.md

 # Instructions

 Your friend Ozan is putting together a playlist for an upcoming roadtrip.
-He doesn't want to hear the same song more than once, but the playlist has gotten so long that he's having trouble keeping track of which songs have already been added.
+He doesn't want to hear the same track more than once, but the playlist has gotten so long that he's having trouble remembering which tracks have already been added.

-The API for Ozan's music player only knows how to work with arrays, so he attempts to write some code that uses `Array.indexOf()` to check for the presence of a song before adding it to the playlist.
+The API for Ozan's music player only knows how to work with arrays, so he attempts to write some code that uses `Array.indexOf()` to check for the presence of a track before adding it to the playlist.
 Unfortunately, his program takes much too long to execute.
 He needs your help!

-Coming to Ozan's aid, you are astonished to find that his playlist contains _half a million_ songs.
+Coming to Ozan's aid, you are astonished to find that his playlist contains _half a million_ tracks.
 Perhaps you can use an intermediate data structure to operate on the playlist more efficiently.

-## 1. Remove duplicate songs
+## 1. Remove duplicate tracks

-Implement the `removeDuplicates` function, which takes a playlist as a _parameter_ and _returns_ a new playlist where all the songs are unique.
+Implement the `removeDuplicates` function, which takes a playlist as a _parameter_ and _returns_ a new playlist where all the tracks are unique.

 ```javascript
 const playlist = [